A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 1. **Create Index:**
    - Log in to the Splunk web portal.
    - Go to **Settings > Indexes**.
-   - Create a new index named `Endpoint`.
+   - Create a new index named `endpoint`.

 2. **Enable Receiving:**
    - Go to **Settings > Forwarding and Receiving**.